jaquelinesv90/JavaLatestProgramming/src/functionalInterface/readme.txt

 	}
 }

+- Annotate your functional interfaces with @FunctionalInterface.At first, this annotation seems to be useless.
+Even without it, your interface will be treated as functional as long as it has just one abstract method.

 Some of the useful java 8 functional interfaces are
 - Consumer - DoubleConsumer, IntConsumer, LongConsumer, BiConsumer
 - Supplier - IntPredicate, DoublePredicate and LongPredicate